SebastianMiramontes/football-player-similarity-scouting/README.md

 ## Player Profiles

-The current version analyzes outfield players with over 450 league minutes played from January 2025 to June 2026:
+The current version analyzes outfield players who accumulated at least 450 league minutes between January 2025 and June 2026:

 - Defenders
 - Midfielders
 - Forwards

-Goalkeepers are excluded because their performance requires a different set of position-specific variables, such as saves, goals prevented, crosses stopped, and goalkeeper distribution.
+Goalkeepers are excluded because their performance requires a different set of position-specific variables.

 Players are represented using both performance statistics and categorical information.